ComputationalRNABiology/pyicoteo/pyicoteo_docs/index.rst

 Samtools
 ^^^^^^^^^

-Also, for BAM reading, while we offer a native python implementation, you can ask Pyicoteo to read BAM using samtools with the flag --samtools.
+Also, for BAM reading, while we offer a native python implementation, you can ask Pyicoteo to read BAM using samtools with the flag ``--samtools``.
 Pyicoteo is not compatible with Python 3.